Kongsberg Gruppen: History

-Beginning (1814–1890)
+1813–1890: Origins

-1814 was an important year for Norway.
+1813 was an important year for Norway.
 The nation wrote its constitution and the weapons factory was one of the nation's first industrial factories.

 Kongsberg Silver Mines experienced a recession and as a consequence Kongsberg suffered distress and poverty.
 There was a need to create new jobs.
 In addition Norway was marked by the desire for national independence, and the Weapons factory would make the newly established state self-supplied with weapons.

 Kongsberg's mining traditions - established over several centuries - provided a good basis for building a knowledge-based business.
 Skilled mining engineers were now assigned to develop the new company.

 The Weapons Factory quickly began producing rifles for the Norwegian Armed Forces.
 A number of models were developed and delivered throughout the 19th century.
 The major international breakthrough came in 1888 when director Ole Herman Johannes Krag and corps gunsmith Erik Jørgensen showcased a new type of rifle.

-International breakthrough (1890–1900)
+1890–1900: International breakthrough

 International breakthrough came with the Krag–Jørgensen rifle in 1892.

 The officer Ole Herman Johannes Krag and gunsmith Erik Jørgensen wanted to produce a new type of precision rifle, which was both easy to use, inexpensive to manufacture and which had revolutionary functionality.
 The rifle's mechanism proved to be something quite revolutionary in the arms industry.

 The Krag–Jørgensen rifle was first adopted as a service rifle by the Danish Army in 1889.
 Three years later the rifle became a world-known concept when the United States decided to equip their soldiers with the rifle.
 "The Krag" turned out to be one of the first major export contracts for the Norwegian industry.
 During a six-year period the U.S. alone produced well over half a million rifles on licence.

 In 1894 the weapon was adopted as army rifle for the Norwegian Army.
 The weapon was in service until World War II.

 "The Krag" became Norway's first large-scale industrial export and helped to establish an important relationship with the U.S. military.

-Modernization (1900–1945)
+1900–1945: Modernization

 The Krag–Jørgensen rifle dominated production at Kongsberg until the end of World War I. When the war was over there was a significant decline in military orders.
 The company therefore used its position and expertise from the defence industry to enter new markets and seek new business opportunities.

 Production of civilian products such as civil weapons, tools, and parts for the shipping industry and whaling fleet began 1918.
 Other departments made bicycle components, while the cannon department made shafts, connecting rods, forgings and whale guns.

 Kongsberg launched its first civil products in 1921.
 The products won gold medal at the World Exposition in Barcelona in 1929.

 During World War II Kongsberg was under German control.
 Production, however, never came up to such numbers as the occupation forces wanted.
-This was partly due to access to raw materials, but also resistance among factory workers.
+This was partly due to access to raw materials, but also resistance among factory workers has also been suspected.